This review is sponsored by Sellfy. We do not allow our advertisers to influence the rankings, however.

 Sellfy offers online businesses a way to sell a variety of products from a single platform, without investing in a ton of extra bells and whistles.
 You can use reach customers worldwide, and offer free products as teasers for your digital products if you wish.

-One thing worth noting, particularly for those interested in starting a print-on-demand business, is the limited product options.
+One thing worth noting, particularly for those interested in starting a print-on-demand business, is the limited product options, though the platform is making improvements to add more products.

 - Clothing, including t-shirts, hoodies, sweatshirts, and tanktops